-I’m sure many of you know it as well as I do, but then you won’t mind me taking you back there – to the mysterious wild walled garden, enclosing woods and slopes thick with deep, spicy bracken, to wander with John, the lazy boy who loves nothing better than to go fishing, where ‘the stream flowed quiet as molten glass, reflecting the towering forest trees, the dark stone walls, and the motionless flowers and grass blades at its brim’ till we come to the ‘high dark house with but two narrow windows in the stone surface that steeped up into the sky above’ and where the stream ‘narrowed to gush in beneath a low-rounded arch in the wall, and so into the silence and darkness beyond it.’
+Many of you must know it as well as I do, but then you won’t mind me taking you back there – to the mysterious wild walled garden, enfolding woods and slopes deep with spicy bracken, to wander with John, the lazy boy who loves nothing better than to go fishing where ‘the stream flowed quiet as molten glass, reflecting the towering forest trees, the dark stone walls, and the motionless flowers and grass blades at its brim’ till we come to the ‘high dark house with but two narrow windows in the stone surface that steeped up into the sky above’ and where the stream ‘narrowed to gush in beneath a low-rounded arch in the wall, and so into the silence and darkness beyond it.’

 And here, as John sits eating his lunch and listening to the cries of the jackdaws and the sound of the water gushing under the arch, he hears a voice, singing.

 The thing about de la Mare’s stories is his way of combining freshness with inevitability, the one following upon the other.
-The voice is a surprise – but immediately one realises that of course this is a place where you would hear an eerie singing.
-But… what then?
+The voice is a surprise, but immediately one realises that of course this is a place where you would hear an eerie singing.
+And... what then?

-John creeps closer to the house, hoping to peep in through a window.
-Then:
+As John creeps closer to the house, hoping to peep in through a window,

 …not more than an arm’s length from his stooping face a great fish leapt out of the water, its tail bent almost double, its goggling eyes fixed on him, and out of its hook-toothed mouth it cried, “A-whoof!
 Ou-ougoolkawott!”
 This at least to John was what it seemed to say.
 And having delivered its message, it fell back into the dark water and in a wild eddy was gone.

 Startled, John dislodges a stone which splashes into the water.
-At once the singing ceases.
+At once, the singing ends.

 He glanced back over his shoulder at the high wall and vacant windows, and out of the silence that had again descended he heard in mid-day a mournful hooting as of an owl, and a cold terror swept over him.

-He runs for home – stopping once the house is out of sight to catch a pike which gobbles down his bait so quickly,
+He runs, stopping only once the house is out of sight to catch a pike which gobbles down his bait so very quickly that –

 “What’s strange to me, John… is that though this fish here is a pike, and cooked as usual, with a picking of thyme and marjoram, a bit of butter, a squeeze of lemon and some chopped shallots, there’s a good deal more to him than just that.
 There’s a sort of savour and sweetness to him, as if he had been daintily fed…”